com-480-data-visualization/com-480-project-tissot/README.md

 **80% of the final grade**

+### Visualization

+You can access our visualization on the following link: https://com-480-data-visualization.github.io/com-480-project-tissot/

+In the visualization you can choose a year using the slider at the bottom.
+The dashboard will be updated with the data from that year.

+On the visualization on the left you can see all the movies from the selected year.
+The x axis shows the movie budget, the y axis shows the movie revenue, the size of the circle shows the popularity and the color shows the gender of the main actor.
+Actors are shown in blue and actresses are shown in red.
+You can choose to color the circles by the gender of the director using the button at the bottom left.
+You can hover over a movie to see its name and click on it to see more details about the movie.
+In this view, clicking on the name of the main actor or director will highlight them in the network visualization on the right.

+On the visuazalition on the top right you can see a network of collaborations between actors and directors.
+Directors are shown with chair icons and actors are shown with user icons with little stars.
+Males are colored in blue and females in red.
+You can use the search bar on the top left to find and highlight specific a person.
+Using the buttons at the bottom left you can show or hide specific types of nodes.
+Hovering over a node will show the role and name of the person.
+Clicking on the node will show the detailed view for the person and highlight their movies on the left visualization.

+On the visualization on the bottom right you can see a stacked bar chart.
+Here, you can view the representation of male and female leading stars in different genres.
+Blue is used for males and red for females.
+You can choose to see the representation of directors using the button on the bottom left.
+Hovering over a bar will show the exact percentage and clicking on it will show the 5 most popular movies in that category.
+Clicking on a movie poster in this view will highlight the movie on the left visualization, and double clicking will open the detailed view for that movie.

+### Project structure

+You can find the code and data for our website in the `docs` folder.
+The individual datasets used in the final visualizations can be found in the folder `docs/data`.
+The folder `docs/src` contains two javascript files:

+- `index.js` - this file contains the implementation of our dashboard functionalitites.
+- `themoviedb.js` - this file contains the code from themoviedb.js library that can be found in this [repository](https://github.com/cavestri/themoviedb-javascript-library).
+We did some slight modifications of the library for our needs.

 ### Data

 The TMDB data is stored in 7 partitions, with two tables per partition: